arklumpus/TreeViewer/Readme.md

 ## Troubleshooting and known issues

+This section details some known issues that occur on Linux and macOS.
+In the vast majority of cases, these should not significantly affect your enjoyment of TreeViewer.

+### Linux

 * On some Linux distributions, the file icons sometimes don't show up for some file types.
 This appears to be dependent on the file manager used by each distro, so unfortunately there is not much that we can do.
 Strangely enough, even though the custom icon is not shown, double clicking the files should still work and open them in TreeViewer.

+* For complicated reasons, TreeViewer converts text into paths when drawing them in the GUI on Linux (everything works normally when exporting SVG or PDF files).
+As a result, drawing trees with many thousands of text labels will use more RAM than would normally be needed (e.g., on the same machine using another OS).
+If you need to work with such a large tree, you may want to remove the tip labels (see the [tutorial on working with large trees](https://github.com/arklumpus/TreeViewer/wiki/Working-with-large-trees-from-the-command%E2%80%90line-interface#selecting-the-true-orthologs)) or to use a different OS.

+### macOS

 * On macOS laptops, you cannot zoom using a "pinch zoom" motion.
 To zoom in/out on the tree, move two fingers up and down on the trackpad, as if you were scrolling up and down.

+* On macOS Catalina, double-clicking on a tree file when TreeViewer is closed may not launch the application correctly.
+Everything works fine if TreeViewer is already open.
+The issue does not occur on later versions of macOS (and you should be upgrading anyways).

 ## Manual installation